Subaru Forester: Australia

 The Forester had three main models available in Australia until July 2005, which are X, XS and XT.
-Both the X and XS are equipped with the naturally aspirated 2.5 L engine producing 112 kW, while the XT received the same engine with higher output of 155 kW.
+Both the X and XS are equipped with the naturally aspirated 2.5 L engine producing 112 kW, while the XT received the turbo engine with a higher output of 155 kW.
 From the Series II which was released in August 2005, the engine was upgraded to 121 kW for the X and XS and 169 kW for the XT grade.

+Following a General Motors (GM) and Subaru tie-up in 1999, GM considered rebadging the Forester as a Holden in the Australian market as the brand lacked an SUV offering.
+In exchange, GM would provide Subaru the Holden VY Ute.
+Subaru considered naming the rebadged Ute the Subaru Brumby.
+According to former Subaru Australia managing director Nick Senior, the plan was called off due to objection from Subaru Australia.

 India

 The Forester was sold in India by General Motors India as the Chevrolet Forester.
 Introduced in 2003, it was the first Chevrolet-badged model released in India, as previous GM models are badged as Opels.
 Sales of the Chevrolet Forester ended in 2007 since General Motors no longer holds an ownership stake in Subaru's parent company, Fuji Heavy Industries.

 China

 A look-alike was produced by Yema Auto and known as the Yema F99 in China.
 It was a similar design to the pre-facelifted model.
 Production ran from 2012 to 2014.
 The engine was a 1.5l 4 cylinder mated to a 5-speed manual gearbox.
 The car was not related to the Forester even though they look very similar.
 The Forester was imported to China from 2004 until 2007 in the following models: